davidwcleary/AMGD/README.md

 * Can't remember what you did, use `history` to bring up a list of previously used commands.
 How many it returns can be altered in terminal preferences.
 * If a command is running for longer than you think it should ctrl-c will kill it and return a prompt.
 * In addition to man (command) most commands also come with help that can be accessed by `-h` or `--help`
-* I mentioned **absolute paths** at the very start - the location of a file or folder from `/`.
+* I mentioned **absolute path** at the very start - the location of a file or folder from `/`.
 We did cover **relative path** but did not explicitly say that's what it was.
-This would be when you use `../` for example to begin your journey to another destination from where you are rather than from the root.
+This would be when you use `../`, for example, to begin your journey to another destination from where you are rather than from the root.

 ## Summary